 MATILDA is for those students interested in intersectional gender history of the medieval, early modern, and modern eras.
 It approaches “Europe” not as an isolated entity but as connected to the rest of the world, especially through Europe’s colonial history.

-The program of study is spread over two years, includes 120 ECTS points, and links leading European universities in an exciting, innovative and unique venture.
-Students study at least at two different partner institutions (a 'home' and a 'host'/exchange institution), choosing from among the following:
+The program of study is spread over two years, includes 120 ECTS points, and links leading European universities in an exciting and innovative venture.
+Students study at least at two different universities (a 'home' and a 'host'/exchange institution), choosing from among the following prestigious institutions: